WilliamTuominiemi/canvas-react-tools/README.md

 These shapes are saved as objects and their data can be easily accessed and used later.

+##### removeShape

+`Canvas.removeShape(canvasRef.current, shape)`, paints over the shape on the canvas with the background color.
+The object of the shape still exists but it is removed from the canvas.

 #### writeText

 Similar to drawShape, the text is an object.